Stanovoy Highlands

 The Stanovoy Highlands (Станово́е наго́рье) or Stanovoy Uplands is a mountain range in the Transbaikal region of Siberia, Russia.

 Geography

 The Stanovoy Highlands are a mountainous area between the Patom Highlands to the north and the Vitim Plateau to the south.
 To the northeast they border with the Olyokma-Chara Plateau —in the upper reaches of the Chara river.
 The ranges of the highlands stretch roughly in a WSW / ENE direction between the North Baikal Highlands in the west and the Olyokma River in the east.
+The latter separates it from the Stanovoy Range in the east.
 There are large intermontane basins, such as the Muya Depression and the Chara Depression at altitudes ranging between 500 m and 1000 m.

 Subranges

 The system of the Stanovoy Highlands comprises a group of subranges, including the following: